amarriner/hearthstone-to-trackobot/README.md

 Inside my existing Dropbox account, I created a Hearthstone/logs directory with subdirectories for each device I want to automatically process.
 So, for example, for my phone there's a directory called Hearthstone/logs/S6 Edge.
 Then I use Dropsync to automatically upload the files in the /sdcard/Android/data/com.blizzard.wtcg.hearthstone/files/logs directory on my device to that directory on Dropbox.
 I set it up to *only* upload, not two-way sync.

 #### Some Problems With This
- + Sometimes Dropsync will send the Power.log file when it's not complete
+ + Sometimes Dropsync will send the Power.log file when it's not complete.
+Generally this will just cause the upload script to error off, and should get picked back up when the full file syncs but this is still not ideal.
  + It's not an immediate sync.
-Runs on a schedule and can affect your device's performance depending on how frequently you have it run
+Runs on a schedule and can affect your device's performance depending on how frequently you have it run.
+This can potentially cause you to lose a log if you stop Hearthstone and start it again before syncing occurs.

 Would love to find a better way to do this as this seems like the worst part.
 The other steps can use improvement, too, but this one feels like the hardest to streamline.